Inside this article

 A workspace is your home base for all things Coda.
 It will store your docs in an organized way, and you'll invite members into the workspace to help you get the job done.
 A workspace can be free or paid (depending on your plan), and as the workspace's Doc Maker or Doc Maker (Admin), you'll be able to dictate the rules for how it works.

 Each workspace can be a little bit different depending on what you want to achieve.
-Workspace settings have a few key parts for an admin to control.
+Workspace settings can be found below the workspace name in the left panel.
+These settings have a few key parts for an admin to control.

 About - Here you'll name and describe your workspace.